acschaefer/frogweather/README.md

     sudo make install-python
     ```

+8. Follow the steps in the previous sectoin to install the frogweather app.
+   Make sure to install all dependencies with sudo privileges - we need to run the app in sudo mode for the LED matrix library to work properly.

-7. Navigate to the folder `frogweather/frogweather` and launch the weather station:
+10. Navigate to the folder `frogweather/frogweather` and launch the weather station:

     ```shell
     sudo ./showfrog